howardsolutions/deep-typescript/README.md

 - Create functions that accept ARGUMENTS that are TYPED with INTERFACES.

 - Objects / Classes can decide to IMPLEMENT a GIVEN interface to Work with a function.

+## 7. CLASSES

+Blueprint to Create an object with some fields (value) and methods (functions) to represent a THING.

+### Instance METHOD MODIFIER

+- Different methods are PUBLIC, PRIVATE, PROTECTED.

+THE GOAL of modifier: RESTRICT ACCESS TO different functions or different variables.

+1. PUBLIC -> DEFAULT, This method can be called ANY WHERE, ANY TIME

+2. PRIVATE -> This method CAN only be called by OTHER methods in this class.

+3. PROTECTED -> This method CAN BE CALLED by OTHER METHODS IN THIS CLASS OR by other methods IN CHILD CLASSES.